sogaiu/alc.start-repl/README.md

 ## Use Cases

-* Have multiple Clojure projects and working on more than one at once happens eventually.
+* Having multiple Clojure projects and working on more than one at once happens eventually.
 Avoid hard-wiring tcp port numbers into deps.edn that may 1) conflict and 2) be tedious to lookup.

 * Accidentally evaluated long-running or infinite computation, but no running networked REPL.
 Don't give up -- get access to what is going on in a running Clojure process via a newly started socket repl.